 DCC (East Midlands) monitors performance.
-This is reported to the East Midlands Police & Crime Commissioners and Chief Constables' (EMPCC/CC) Board on a quarterly basis.
+Exceptions are reported to the East Midlands Police & Crime Commissioners and Chief Constables' (EMPCC/CC) Board on a bimonthly basis, with full performance reports reported twice a year.

 Ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful.